Monday, September 28, 2015

 East towards the Queensland Coast

-They have erected sculptures representing the various groups who helped settle and establish the area.
+They have erected sculptures representing the various groups that helped settle and establish the area.

-Twenty kilometres west of Georgetown we came across the Cumberland Chimney.
+Twenty kilometres west of Georgetown, we came across the Cumberland Chimney.
 It was erected in 1889 to carry smoke from the boilers used in crushing the gold from the rocks.
 The mine produced a total of 67,713 ounces.

 The waterhole was formed by damming a stream back when the crushing plant was here all those years ago.
-I'm surprised there is still water here when all around is nothing but dry dusty ground as far as the eye can see.
+I'm surprised there is still water here when all around is nothing but dry, dusty ground as far as the eye can see.

-The road conditions remained the same through to Mt Surprise alternating between single and dual lane bitumen.
+The road conditions remained the same through to Mt.
+Surprise, alternating between single and dual-lane bitumen.

-One thing that didn't change were the paddocks covered in nothing but dirt.
+One thing that didn't change was the paddocks, which were covered only in dirt.
 We saw many dry dams with cattle just standing around.
-The majority of the cattle were all skin and bones and in some paddocks there were dead cattle.
-Its a very grim and sad situation.
+The majority of the cattle were thin and emaciated, and in some paddocks, there were dead cattle.
+It's a very grim and sad situation.
+Graziers are just locking up and leaving their properties, and we heard of two cases where two had committed suicide several days before we arrived in Mt Surprise.

 The council have provided a facility where you can leave your local shopping dockets so they can see the benefit of keeping the camping area going.